usetrmnl/trmnl-chrome/README.md

 ## Installation

+Google Chrome:

-1. Clone this repository (`git clone git@github.com:usetrmnl/trmnl-chrome.git`) or [download the source code](https://github.com/usetrmnl/trmnl-chrome/archive/refs/heads/main.zip)
+1. Clone this repository (`git clone git@github.com:usetrmnl/trmnl-chrome.git`)
 2. Open Chrome and navigate to `chrome://extensions`
 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the extension directory

+Firefox:

+1. Clone this repository (`git clone git@github.com:usetrmnl/trmnl-chrome.git`)
+2. Open Firefox and navigate to `about:addons`
+3. Click the gear cog icon in the top right corner and select "Debug add-ons"
+4. Click "Load Temporary Add-on..." and select the `manifest.json` file inside the extension directory

 ## Setup